johantre/msword-properties-generator/docs/signature-loader/README.md

 Once the above workflow did run, your screen will look like the first screen below.\
 We'll need to run another workflow to generate the document pair with all the filled out data.
-- **Click the workflow selector** on top
+- **Click the workflow selector** on top.
-- Select **"Generate, Send & add to Dropbox"**
+- Select **"Generate, Send & add to Dropbox"**.
-- Fill out the Customer data
+- Fill out the Customer data.
-- Fill out the Provider mail again, ⚠️the same as in the Provider workflow⚠️
+- Fill out the Provider mail again, ⚠️the same as in the Provider workflow⚠️.
-- Hit the **"Run workflow"** at the bottom
+- Hit the **"Run workflow"** at the bottom.

 <div style="display: flex; justify-content: space-between;">
 <a href="../../assets/signature-loader/Usage1.png"><img src="../../assets/signature-loader/Usage1.png" width="240"></a>